tonethar/IGME-430-Fall-2024/exercises/6-intro-to-express.md

 2) Type `npm run dev` (if the server is not already running)

 - You should see `App running on localhost:3000` in the console
-- In your browser, head to http://localhost:3000/ to see `http://localhost:3000/` in the console
+- In your browser, head to http://localhost:3000 to see `Hello World!` in the window
 - See code explaination here: https://www.tutorialspoint.com/expressjs/expressjs_hello_world.htm

 ---